cemalec/BIFX551/week8/README.md

 3) Hand in you package as a repo on the **homework** branch of week8.
 It should have a .R and a man folder.
 Include a .md file with your repsonse to question 2.

 # Your next project
 Create another reproducible report.
 This time the audience will be for a 'business user' who may not be as concerned about the details of your analysis and every piece of supporting information.
 This should be 1-2 pages without code, 2-3 figures, and a statistical test.
-Due **April 17th**
+I've attached an example.
+Due **April 17th**.